Winchester Hustlers: History

 In 1911, the Blue Grass League played a split–season schedule, with the winners of each half season meeting in the Finals.
 Winchester advanced to the Finals.
-In the regular season, the Paris Bourbonites had a 71–44 overall record and were 6.0 games ahead of the 2nd place Lexington Colts in the final regular season standings and 13.5 games ahead of the third place Hustlers, who finished with a 59-59 regular season record, playing the season under the direction of returning manager Frank Coleman.
+In the regular season, the Paris Bourbonites had a 71–44 overall record and were 6.0 games ahead of the second place Lexington Colts in the final regular season standings and 13.5 games ahead of the third place Hustlers, who finished with a 59–59 regular season record, playing the season under the direction of returning manager Frank Coleman.
 Paris won the first–half standings and Winchester won of the second–half standings.
 In the Finals, Paris swept Winchester in four games to defend their championship.
 Winchester pitcher Walter Burden led the Blue Grass League with 23 wins.

 In 1912, the Winchester franchise relocated twice, eventually settling in Mt.
 Sterling, Kentucky, finishing the season as the Mt.
-Sterling Orphans while finishing in last place.
+Sterling Orphans while ending the season in last place.
 On June 8, 1912, the Winchester Hustlers, with a record of 13–24, moved to Nicholasville, Kentucky.
 After compiling a 3–27 record based in Nicholasville, on June 26, 1912, the franchise moved to Mt.
 Sterling to complete the season.
-Under managers Courtney McBrair and Bob Spade, the Orphans finished the 1912 season with an overall record of 31–97, placing 6th in the six–team Blue Grass League.
-The Orphans finished 54.5 games behind the 1st place Frankfort Lawmakers (85–42) in the final standings.
+Under managers Courtney McBrair and Bob Spade, the Orphans finished the 1912 season with an overall record of 31–97, placing sixth in the six–team Blue Grass League.
+The Orphans finished 54.5 games behind the first place Frankfort Lawmakers (85–42) in the final standings.
 The Lexington Colts (60–65), Maysville Rivermen (82–47), Paris Bourbonites (60–69) and Richmond Pioneers (66–64) all finished ahead of Mt.
 Sterling.
 It was noted by the Spalding Guide that the Mount Sterling Orphans team "was in poor shape all of the year."

 The Blue Grass League folded following the 1912 season and did not return to play until 1922.
 Winchester, Kentucky next hosted minor league baseball in 1922, when the Winchester Dodgers resumed play in the reformed Class D level Blue Grass League.

 The ballpark

 The Winchester Hustlers hosted minor league home games at Garner's Park.
-The ballpark had a capacity of 1,000 and was said to be near the business district of Winchester.
-Today, "College Park" is in use as a public park with a playing field and amenities located at the end of Garner Street.
-The official location of College Park is 30 Wheeler Avenue.
+The ballpark, which seated approximately 1,000 spectators, was situated on the eastern edge of town between East Broadway Street and Patio Street—an area that is now home to Shearer Elementary School and Memorial Park Avenue.